ondras12345/AlarmClock/docs/manual.md

 # LCD
+The backlight of the LCD turns off automatically after `GUI_backlight_timeout` milliseconds.
+To turn it on again, you need to press the rotary encoder button or rotate the knob.

 Use the encoder to move the cursor under the item you want to change, then press the encoder button.
 Boolean type values and buttons react immediately, otherwise the cursor starts blinking and you should be able to set